 - Optional: stir in fresh lemon juice and/or frozen bing cherries.

 - Carefully taste (it's hot!! allow it to cool on a spoon first!) and adjust the sweetness by adding 1-2 tablespoons more sugar, if needed.
-Allow to cool to room temperature, then transfer to a jar and store in the freezer for up to 3 weeks.
+Allow to cool to room temperature, then transfer to a jar and store in the fridge for up to 3 weeks.

 - If using sweetened cherry juice instead of tart juice, reduce the sugar.
 If you reduce the sugar, the syrup will not thicken as much and you might want to thicken the syrup with a cornstarch slurry (mix ½ tablespoon of cornstarch with cold water until no clumps remain and whisk into the syrup during the last few minutes of cooking).